Feedback

 ART 141Beginning Ceramics3 CR HUM, PERFF, W, Sp

 Introduces the study of ceramic materials, and techniques including hand construction and wheel throwing.
+Lab hours are required for this course.

 Prerequisites: None